Hueristic-Devices/staging/_pages/data.md

 permalink: /data/
 ---

-Hueristic Devices provides users a data collection and data management toolkit.
-Current solutions for testing and testing data management are usually discrete solutions that need to be stitched together.
-Hueristic Devices offers a dedicated data flow and data management solution that makes testing information available to collaborating teams, in real-time with test results.
-These data flows are customizable and can be tailored to create simple permissions, alerts, maps, generate reports and dashboards, and can be integrated with customer data, storage and security systems.

-This flexible, customizable standalone information management for testing data helps organizations take preemptive action on water resource quality.
+Once you have carried out a test, you need to decide whether you need to act on the information you now have.
+Hueristic Devices data management solutions make test results available to collaborating teams in real-time.
+Data can be pushed to users who need to take next step action, using simple forms to create access permissions.
+The app-based tests helps users take digitized readings, program alerts and recommendations, view data points on maps, generate reports and dashboards.
+Data visualization helps users interpret and understand data better, faster, helping organizations take preemptive action on resource quality.

 <div id="carouselDataIndicators" class="carousel slide" data-ride="carousel">
   <ol class="carousel-indicators">